perusio/drush-cache-warmer/README.md

 By default the crawler assumes that you're using clean URIs with aliases.
-Usually you run something like [pathauto](http://drupal.org/project/pathauto).
-If your site uses no aliases you can disable the crawler default behavior with the option `--no-aliases`.
+Usually you run something like [pathauto](http://drupal.org/project/pathauto) on your drupal site.
+If your site doesn't use aliases you can disable the crawler default behavior with the option `--no-aliases`.

 ## Installation and Usage: Single threaded mode